avi-jha/avi-jha/README.md

 - 👀 I’m interested in solving programs and learning new techniques.
 - 🌱 I’m currently studying in Symbiosis Institute of Technology, Pune.
 - 📫 How to reach me - avinashbhaskarjha@gmail.com.
-- ⚒ Currently working as a freelance @ DigiChum InfoTech as Mobile App Developer.
+- ⚒ Currently working as Mobile App Developer at Easebuzz Pvt.
+Ltd.